Sage-Bionetworks/schematic/README.md

 ```

 After running this step, your setup is complete, and you can test it on a python instance or by running a command based on the examples in the [Command Line Usage](#command-line-usage) section.

+### 8. Verify your setup
+After running the steps above, your setup is complete, and you can test it on a `python` instance or by running a command based on the examples in the [Command Line Usage](#command-line-usage) section.

 # Command Line Usage
 1. Generate a new manifest as a google sheet